Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Introduction

 Potentially nonlinear scaling of physical resources with qubit number or circuit size may impede useful quantum advantages.
 Some forms of near-term quantum advantage rely on precise ratios of quantum to classical resources \cite{bravyi2020quantum, maslov2021quantum}.
 Even larger quantum-classical separations could be in jeopardy under an inverse relationship between qubit quality and system size.
 Many long-term approaches to quantum computing, such as fault tolerance, conventionally require per-qubit noise to remain below a fixed threshold for arbitrarily large systems.
 The need to keep error rates bounded and total resource costs close to linear motivates approaches to reduce unwanted coupling within a single quantum computer \cite{quantum_intranet}.

 Scaling up the qubit number without increasing noise comes across many challenges: (1) SC qubits operate inside a dilution refrigerator (DR) around 10s of mK, requiring a coax cable feed-through each to address individual qubits.
-The number of coax lines that can go into a DR poses an important engineering challenge in the number of qubits that can exist and operate inside each DR. To overcome this challenge however, using optical fiber instead of coax cables and use of wavelength division multiplexing to address multiple qubits with each fiber feed-through has been proposed \cite{lecocq2021control}.
+The number of coax lines that can go into a DR poses an important engineering challenge in the number of qubits that can exist and operate inside each DR. To overcome this challenge however, using optical fibers and photodetectors instead of coax cables and use of wavelength division multiplexing to address multiple qubits with each fiber feed-through has been proposed \cite{lecocq2021control}.
 (2) Placing many qubits in close proximity to each other can increase their connectivity, helpful for engineered qubit-qubit interactions.
-However, this comes at the cost of increased cross-talk which causes the qubits to decohere faster.
-(3) Fabricating many qubits on a single wafer reduces the yield of keeping a high average performance for the qubits, since a single faulty qubit can drastically reduce the average performance of the processor as a whole.
+However, this comes at the cost of increased cross-talk which causes the qubits to decohere faster~\cite{chamberland2020topological}.
+(3) Fabricating many qubits on a single wafer reduces the yield of processors with high qubit performance since the increased likelihood of a fault of can drastically impact the average fidelity of the processor as a whole~\cite{smith2022scaling}.
 Furthermore, due to the large footprint of SC qubits, about 1 $mm^2$~\cite{chow2014implementing}, even a 12-inch wafer can only house around 100,000 qubits.
+(4) A bottleneck facing SC qubit QCs, especially with a monolithic approach, involves designing device packaging that support increased qubit numbers while preserving qubit operator fidelities and coherence~\cite{huang2021microwave}.
+As qubit capacity increases on-chip, the chip's enclosure must provide efficient thermalization as well as suppress losses caused by spurious package modes.
+In addition, the management of chip I/O must be considered.